Waning ECB stimulus bets push bond yields higher

 Oil futures hit their highest level in six weeks in Asia after Saudi Arabia’s new energy minister confirmed he would stick with his country’s policy of limiting crude output to support prices.

-U.S. crude CLc1 traded at $57.97 a barrel after hitting the highest since July 31.
-Brent crude futures LCOc1 climbed to $62.67 a barrel.
+U.S. crude traded at $57.97 a barrel after hitting the highest since July 31.
+Brent crude futures climbed to $62.67 a barrel.

 Prince Abdulaziz bin Salman, who became Saudi Arabia’s new energy minister on Sunday, told reporters there would be “no radical” change in Saudi’s oil policy.
 Saudi Arabia is OPEC’s de facto leader.